 Python is a great tool for processing data.
-It is likely that any program you write will involve reading, writing, or manipulating data.
-For this reason, it’s especially useful to know how to handle different file formats, which store different types of data.
+Some of the most common tasks in programming involve reading, writing, or manipulating data.
+For this reason, it’s especially useful to know how to handle different file formats which store different types of data.

 For this tutorial, you should have Python 3 installed as well as a local programming environment set up on your computer.
 If this is not the case, you can get set up by following the appropriate installation and set up guide for your operating system:

-Python is super accommodating and can, with relative ease, handle a number of different file formats, including but not limited to the following:
+Python is very flexible and can handle a number of different file formats with ease, including but not limited to the following:

-This tutorial will focus on the txt file format.
+This tutorial will focus on working with plain text files.

 Before we can begin working in Python, we need to make sure we have a file to work with.
-To do this, we’ll open up a text editor and create a new txt file, let's call it
+To do this, open your code editor and create a new plain text file called

-In the new file, enter a few lines of text.
-In this example, let's list the days of the week:
+In the new file, enter a few lines of text listing the days of the week:

 Monday Tuesday Wednesday Thursday Friday Saturday Sunday

-Next, save your file and make sure you know where you put it.
-In our example, our user sammy, saved the file here:
+Next, save your file and make make note of its location.
+For this example, our user sammy, saved the file here as

-Now that we have a txt file to process, we can begin our code!
+Now that you have a file to process, you can begin to code.

 To open a file in Python, we first need some way to associate the file on disk with a variable in Python.
-This process is called opening a file.
+This process is called opening a file, and the variable called a file handle.
 We begin by telling Python where the file is.
-The location of your file is often referred to as the file path.
-In order for Python to open your file, it requires the path.
-The path to our
+The location of your file is often referred to as the file path —

 open() function to open our